About DJJ

 The agency is comprised

-of four divisions and two main offices.
+of four divisions and four offices.
 They are the divisions of Administrative Services, Educational

-Services, Community Services, and Rehabilitative Services and the offices of Planning and Programs and the Inspector
+Services, Community Services, Rehabilitative Services, and Planning and Programs; and the offices of the Inspector

 There are currently over 1,400 DJJ employees throughout the state serving in these divisions.